SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD Memotec NetPerformer SDM9220-9230.md

 ## About

 This driver implements the available parameters present in the device's MIB.
 The driver layout is implemented as much as possible like the device's web interface.
-There are menus that are not 100% coincident.A **SNMP** connection is used in order to successfully retrieve and configure the device's information.
+There are menus that are not 100% coincident.
+A **SNMP** connection is used in order to successfully retrieve and configure the device's information.

 ## Installation and configuration